Operational Security Guide¶

 Sharing Bundles Safely¶

-DO: - Use end-to-end encrypted messaging (Signal, Telegram secret chat) - Share in person when possible - Use encrypted file sharing (OnionShare, Keybase) - Delete messages after recipient confirms receipt
+DO: - Use end-to-end encrypted messaging (Signal, Telegram secret chat) - Share in person when possible (scan QR code directly) - Use encrypted file sharing (OnionShare) - Delete messages after recipient confirms receipt

 DON'T: - Email unencrypted configs - Post links in public channels - Share via unencrypted cloud storage - Send screenshots of QR codes to groups